ubenzer/fil-old/README.md

 Rest is up to the project.

 ## ROADMAP
 The following features are planned.
+Not in particular order.
 1. "Content snippet"s that are not a part of taxonomy which can be included as a part of static pages.
 2. Better handling of async tasks.
 3. Better caching.
 4. Ability to run compiler partially. (e.g. only build pages but not categories etc.)
 5. Hook mechanism similar to frontend build system hook for publishing.
 6. Better console output.
-7. Tests and code coverage.
+7. Tests and code coverage. (base structure established, need to write tests)
+8. Need tslint.

 ## Contributing
 No defined way of contributing yet.
 Just go wild. %-) If you are planning to add a new feature, open a PR and let's